 Finally, the headline

-One final zingger: the headline uses a “new magazine” pattern I can’t stand.
-I’m really just saying I prefer my news via AI when the human element screws it up.
+One final zingger: the original headline — Why I prefer my news from AI — used a “new magazine” pattern I can’t stand.
+I was really just saying I prefer my news via AI when the human element screws it up.
 That should be enough to let you decide whether you want to read it.
 You doesn’t need the teaser of “Why”, which simply puts the emphasis on what the headline fails to tell you.

 Peter Hulm is deputy editor of Global Insights Magazine and the Global Geneva newsportal.